edalholt/TDT4225/task3.md

 showing top 10 rows from all of your tables is sufficient

 ### Task 2:
-(Add pictures of code and results, describe briefly)
+(Add pictures and results, describe briefly)

 Question 1: